larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Yeah, that's the courtesy of Winograd
 Gerry Sussman, who is still here, of course, and so on.
-I did did a thing called micro Planner.
+I did did a thing called Micro-Planner.
-In part and and also another part of that was done by fellow named Jean Czarniak.
+In part and and also another part of that was done by fellow named Eugene Charniak.
-So this is the total program Trudeau, which contains a natural language component from Winograd and the micro
-Planner component from Jerry's,
+So this is the total program Trudeau, which contains a natural language component from Winograd and the Micro-Planner component from Jerry's,
-US right and and and and also it can contribution from this gaijin czarniak.
+US right and and and and also it can contribution from this Eugene Charniak.
 (18:46)
-Yeah, and Czerniak is a is a brown and has been for many years, is that spelling?
+Yeah, and Charniak is a is a brown and has been for many years, is that spelling?
-Czerniak ayaka something like attorney.
+Charniak ayaka something like attorney.
 (19:03)
 Yeah, and his contribution to Trudeau was, oh, I think it's something having to do with